-Chino Valley – An early prospector in Chino Valley, about 20 miles north of Prescott, is believed to have buried a large quantity of gold coins and nuggets somewhere in or near his cabin before he died.
+Chino Valley – An early prospector in Chino Valley, about 20 miles north of Prescott, is believed to have buried a large number of gold coins and nuggets somewhere in or near his cabin before he died.
 The treasure has never been recovered.

 Granite Dells – In the 1800s, a party of successful prospectors were returning from the Big Sandy River to Prescott with a load of gold dust and nuggets held in several canvas bags.
 Taking a rest and water break at Granite Dells, about four miles north of Prescott, they were soon attacked by Indians.
-Quickly, the prospectors buried the gold near near the spring as the attack ensued.
+Quickly, the prospectors buried the gold near the spring as the attack ensued.
 All but one of the prospectors were killed by the Indians.
 Later, the lone survivor would return to the site with a search party on several occasions.
 However, they never found any signs of the buried gold.
 Some have speculated that the Indians dug up the treasure and reburied it somewhere else in the same area.
-In any case the treasure remains somewhere in the Granite Dells waiting for discovery.
+In any case, the treasure remains somewhere in the Granite Dells waiting for discovery.